cinprens/Whisper-GUI/README.md

 🌟 Key Features
 OpenAI's Whisper for audio-to-text transcription.
-Google Translate integration for multi-language support.
+Built-in translation feature for multi-language support.
 GPU (CUDA) acceleration for processing larger audio files faster.
 Real-time system stats and log outputs in the GUI.
 Option to save transcriptions and translations as .txt.